-Each and every work of art describes a deep meaning that unleash somewhere the true India.
+Each and every work of art describes a deep meaning that unleashes somewhere the true India.
 While the artists leave their signature work, they also managed to keep it authentic and the art that belongs to the origin of India.
-Here are some of the major murals you would love to give a deep view and praise the immense artistic work.
+Here are some of the major murals you would love to give a deep view of and praise the immense artistic work.

 This is something deep by Senkoe- the Mexican artists.
 Here, the picture or the mural of multicoloured birds are the interpretation of harmony and togetherness.
-The multip0le colours simply denotes the incredible India and its unity in diversity.
+The multiple colours simply denote incredible India and its unity in diversity.

 One of the epic spectacles from The Great Mahabharata- The Battle of Kurukshetra, has elucidated on one of the walls of Lodhi Colony.
-This is the most intellectual conversation between the Lord Krisha and The Warrior Pandava-Arjuna.
+This is the most intellectual conversation between Lord Krishna and The Warrior Pandava-Arjuna.
 Such amalgamation is absolutely amazing.

 This mystic mural holds a significant meaning.
-The middle of the two walls is a flowing water consisting a ship that is the metaphor which describes the birth and life.
-Such scenic beauty owes the depth of the life.
+The middle of the two walls is flowing water consisting of a ship that is the metaphor that describes birth and life.
+Such scenic beauty owes the depth of life.

-The beautiful mural of Lotus has been enchanted by the Japenes painter Suiko.
+The beautiful mural of Lotus has been enchanted by the Japanese painter Suiko.
 This symbolizes the national flower of India-Lotus.
 Such is an amazing outcome to let other people know about their originality.

 The great warrior of her time, the Rani Laxmibai is an ever-shining inspiration for women as well as men.
-Such is the amalgamation you will see one of the walls of Lodhi Colony.
-It is painted by the Lady Aiko who is renowned Japenes painter.
+Such is the amalgamation you will see on one of the walls of Lodhi Colony.
+It is painted by Lady Aiko who is a renowned Japanese painter.